blog

 Christmas and holiday shopping can be so much fun, especially with a long list of options in Myrtle Beach!
 Invite the family for a day on the town, grab a cup of hot cocoa, and set out to conquer your shopping list.
 Myrtle Beach features year-round Christmas shops and pop-up markets where local vendors and artisans sell handmade gifts—a great way to find something special for everyone!

-This year-round Christmas store is the perfect place to find holiday keepsakes and gifts for anyone.
+This year-round Christmas store in Myrtle Beach is the perfect place to find holiday keepsakes and gifts for anyone.
 There are ornaments with sports, occupations, food, and nearly any other theme you can imagine.
 Stockings, cards, and calendars are great souvenirs of your winter getaway in Myrtle Beach.

 The Waccamaw Market Cooperative organizes community-based markets at Valor Park in Myrtle Beach.
 You’ll find handmade local goodies here every Saturday throughout the winter.
 Have fun strolling the artisan market to find interesting gifts and delicious treats.